 SCENARIO A - All shares of Class A Common Stock held by Revlon's unaffiliated stockholders are tendered in the Exchange Offer.
-MacAndrews & Forbes will beneficially own 48,443,072 shares of our Class A Common Stock, representing 100% of our outstanding Class A Common Stock, will continue to beneficially own 3,125,000 shares of our Class B Common Stock, representing 100% of our outstanding Class A Preferred Stock and will beneficially own shares representing approximately 79.8% of the combined voting power of all of our outstanding equity securities.
+MacAndrews & Forbes will beneficially own 48,443,072 shares of our Class A Common Stock, representing 100% of our outstanding Class A Common Stock, will continue to beneficially own 3,125,000 shares of our Class B Common Stock, representing 100% of our outstanding Class B Common Stock, will own none of our Series A Preferred Stock and will beneficially own shares representing approximately 79.8% of the combined voting power of all of our outstanding equity securities.

 SCENARIO B - Insufficient number of shares of Class A Common Stock held by Revlon's unaffiliated stockholders are tendered in the Exchange Offer to meet the Minimum Condition of 10,117,669 shares.
-The Exchange Offer will not be consummated, and MacAndrews & Forbes will continue to beneficially own 28,207,735 shares of Class A Common Stock, representing approximately 58,2% of our outstanding Class A Common Stock and 3,125,000 shares of our Class B Common Stock, representing 100% of our outstanding Class B Common Stock and 3,125,000 shares of our Class B Common Stock, representing 100% of our outstanding Class B Common Stock and 3,125,000 shares of our Class B Common Stock, representing approximately 58,2% of our outstanding Class A Common Stock and 3,125,000 shares of our Class B Common Stock, representing 100% of our outstanding Class B Common Stock and 3,125,000 shares of our Class B Common Stock, representing approximately 74,6% of the combined voting power of our Class A Common Stock and Class B Common Stock and the Contribution and Stockholder Agreement will not be effective.
+The Exchange Offer will not be consummated, and MacAndrews & Forbes will continue to beneficially own 28,207,735 shares of Class A Common Stock, representing approximately 58.2% of our outstanding Class A Common Stock and 3,125,000 shares of our Class B Common Stock, representing 100% of our outstanding Class B Common Stock, will own none of our Series A Preferred Stock and will beneficially own shares representing approximately 74.6% of the combined voting power of our Class A Common Stock and Class B Common Stock and the Senior Subordinated Term Loan Amendment and the Contribution and Stockholder Agreement will not be effective.

-SCENARIO C - Only a sufficient number of shares of Class A Common Stock to meet the Minimum Condition of 10,117,669 shares are tendered by Revlon's unaffiliated stockholders, but no other shares of Class A Common

-Stock held by Revlon's unaffiliated stockholders are tendered in the Exchange Offer.
-MacAndrews & Forbes will beneficially own 38,325,404 shares of our Class A Common Stock, representing approximately 79.2% of our outstanding Class A Common Stock, will continue to beneficially own 3,125,000 shares of our Class B Common Stock, representing 100% of our outstanding Class B Common Stock, will own none of our Series A Preferred Stock and will beneficially own shares representing approximately 77.5% of the combined voting power of all our outstanding equity securities.
+SCENARIO C - Only a sufficient number of shares of Class A Common Stock to meet the Minimum Condition of 10,117,669 shares are tendered by Revlon's unaffiliated stockholders, but no other shares of Class A Common Stock held by Revlon's unaffiliated stockholders are tendered in the Exchange Offer.
+MacAndrews & Forbes will beneficially own 3,8,325,404 shares of our Class A Common Stock, representing approximately 79.2% of our outstanding Class A Common Stock, will continue to beneficially own 3,125,000 shares of our Class B Common Stock, representing 100% of our outstanding Class B Common Stock, will own none of our Series A Preferred Stock and will beneficially own shares representing approximately 77.5% of the combined voting power of all our outstanding equity securities.